Please see the list of 2024 conference streams here.

 Proposals for fully-formed panels in Pedagogy and Second Language Acquisition or in Literature and Culture (for panel proposals in Linguistics, see below) will now contain, in addition to a panel title, the titles of individual papers and names and email addresses of presenters, chair, and discussant (if there is one), a single paragraph-long statement, prepared by the panel organizer (who can also serve as one of the presenters, the chair, or the discussant).
 This single-paragraph proposal should also not exceed 300 words, and like a paper proposal it can be shorter.
 It must contain a concise description of the rationale for bringing the individual papers together as a panel and describe briefly how each paper fits into the discussion.

 No individual proposals for papers submitted as part of a fully-formed panel in Pedagogy and Second Language Acquisition or in Literature and Culture need to be included at the time the panel is proposed.
-If a panel proposal is accepted by the Program Committee, the organizer will be responsible for obtaining from each participant a description of each paper for inclusion in the program book, and sending in those descriptions to the Program Committee Chair by September 30, 2016.
+If a panel proposal is accepted by the Program Committee, the organizer will be responsible for obtaining from each participant a description of each paper for the online program, and sending in those descriptions to the Program Committee Chair by September 30, 2023.
 These descriptions, like individual proposals, should outline the author’s plan for defending the paper’s hypothesis or advancing an interpretation.
 If a description is not sent for an individual paper on an accepted panel, that paper may be deleted from the program.

 Proposals for fully-formed panels in Linguistics should contain a concise description of the panel, consisting of a rationale for bringing the individual papers together as a panel and brief description of how each paper fits into the theme of the panel.
 Effective 2012, proposals for fully-formed panels in Linguistics must also contain a standard abstract for each individual paper in the panel.
 Panel proposals in Linguistics may be composed of the following participants: